 FreeAgent is made for people who are likely to rely on themselves to manage their accounting.

-This is meant to be used by freelancers and small businesses.
-It’s easy to use.
-As soon as you set up an account, FreeAgent will walk you through the setup process.
+This QuickBooks Online alternative is great for freelancers and small businesses.
+It’s easy to use, and FreeAgent will walk you through the setup process.

 FreeAgent also makes the task of creating an invoice simple.
-They make use of dialogue boxes to guide users who are doing this for the first time.
+They make use of dialogue boxes to guide first-time users.

 - Free trial plus a discounted price for the first 6 months